Central & Local Government information

 New Zealand is a constitutional monarchy.
 The Government is formed from a democratically elected House of Representatives.
 The Government advises our head of State who is the Queen, who acts on the advice of the Government in all but the most exceptional circumstances.
 The Queen is represented in New Zealand by the Governor-General.The Member of Parliament who can command majority support from the other members is asked by the Governor-General to form a Government by taking office as Prime Minister and recommending to the Governor-General the appointment of other members as Ministers of the Crown.
 Ministers are appointed to the executive Council, which is the body that gives advice to the Governor-General.
 What advice is given is determined by the Cabinet – comprised of most Minsters and chaired by the Prime Minister.

 Parliament consists of the Crown and the House of Representatives; Parliament makes laws and holds the Government to account over its policies, actions, and spending.

-An excellent book on New Zealand parliamentary practice is Parliamentary Practice in New Zealand by David McGee.
-This book is held as a reference book in the Elma Turner Library at 328.93 MACG
+- An excellent book on New Zealand parliamentary practice is by David McGee.
+Parliamentary Practice in New Zealand

 New Zealand Legislation is drafted and published by The Parliamentary Counsel Office